joeweder/wftest/README.md

 I used jQuery and some CSS in the Mailing List Form.

 Note: Requirements specified "When the user submits this data, a confirmation page should be displayed which tells the user the data was received by the system."
-However, I did not take this statement literally and used AJAX to POST the data and success functions to dynamically update the status.
+However, I did not take this statement literally and used AJAX to POST the data and success functions to dynamically update a status element on the form.